shakes76/PatternFlow/recognition/Improved_unet_ISIC/README.md

 ! [result](https://github.com/TianyuWu-UQ/PatternFlow/topic-recognition/recognition/Improved_unet_ISIC/result.png)
 A dice similarity coefficient is calculated by formula and get the result of higher than 85% which achieve the target.
+Complete train and predict process can be viewed in `colab process.ipynb`